 - What happens if I do not switch to ICD-10?

 Claims for all services and hospital inpatient procedures provided on or after Oct.
 1, 2015 must use ICD-10 diagnosis and inpatient procedure codes.
 (This does not apply to CPT coding for outpatient procedures.)
 Claims that do not use ICD-10 diagnosis and inpatient procedure codes cannot be processed.
 It is important to note, however, that claims for services and inpatient procedures provided before Oct.
 1, 2015 must use ICD-9 codes even if they are submitted after the compliance date.

 - If I transition early to ICD-10, will BCBSKS be able to process my claims?

-- No. BCBSKS will not be able to process claims using ICD-10 until the October 1, 2014, compliance date.
-However, you should plan to start ICD-10 testing with BCBSKS beginning in April 1, 2014.
+No. BCBSKS will not be able to process claims using ICD-10 until the Oct.
+1, 2015 compliance date.
+BCBSKS is planning now.

 - Who is affected by the transition to ICD-10?
 If I don't deal with Medicare claims, will I have to transition?

-- Everyone covered by the Health Insurance Portability and Accountability Act (HIPAA) must transition to ICD-10 on October 1, 2014, including providers and payers who do not deal with Medicare claims.
+Everyone covered by the Health Insurance Portability and Accountability Act (HIPAA) must transition to ICD-10 Oct.
+1, 2015, including providers and payers who do not deal with Medicare claims.

 - Who will be our primary contact at BCBSKS for the ICD-10 transition?